TheAlexDev23/power-options/README.md

 want to keep your profiles**

 ## Limitations
-- Network configuration only works on intel cards and cards that use iwlwifi
+- Network configuration only works on Intel cards and cards that use iwlwifi
 - Resolution and refresh rate control only works on X11 (other options should work though).
+- Audio configuration only works on Intel cards and cards that use `snd_hda_intel` or `snd_ac97_codec`
+- GPU configuration only works on Intel and AMD cards or cards that use `i915`, `amdgpu` or `radeon` drivers/modules.
 - Settings for resolution and refresh rate control are only available on the webview frontend.